Jewelry is a peculiar asset: it’s value has to be estimated and it can often “disappear”. Most all, it is usually a gift.

 A spouse claiming property as a gift must “show not only delivery, but also that the delivery was made `with the intention of vesting the title absolutely and irrevocably in the donee.'”
 (In re Marriage of Simmons (1980), 87 Ill.
 App.3d 651, 654, 409 N.E.2d 321.)
 Where the subject matter of an interspousal transfer is property acquired prior to the marriage, the common law presumption of a gift controls, which the “donor” spouse may rebut with clear and convincing evidence.
 (In re Marriage of Severns (1981), 93 Ill.
 App.3d 122, 416 N.E.2d 1235.)

 So, in the case of an engagement ring.
 It was non-marital property of the ring giver because the ring giver acquired the ring before the marriage but after the ring was given and the ring receiver accepts with the condition (“I do”), then the ring becomes the non-marital property of the ring receiver.
-This can only be undone by a showing by the ring-giver that he really didn’t mean to give it.
+This can only be undone through a showing by the ring-giver that he really didn’t mean to give the ring.
 Good luck with that.

 What about subsequent jewelry gifts?
 Like an anniversary present?